-GST update for Service provider
+GST update for a Service provider

-In case of certain service providers the threshold is unchanged it will continue to be the current Rs 20 lakh.
+In case of certain service providers, the threshold is unchanged it will continue to be the current Rs 20 lakh.

-Now the option have been left over to the states to decide out of two exemption limits i. e.
+Now the option has been left over to the states to decide out of two exemption limits i. e.
 Rs 20 lakhs and Rs 40 lakhs including the fact that now the composition scheme registrants will also have an option of even moving out of the GST regime.

 For Kerala, the council has taken up a thoughtful decision and allowed to levy the disaster cess on the intra-state supply of goods and services at a rate which shall not be greater than 1 per cent.
-However this tax can not be levied for more than 2 years.
-The intention behind this step is the revenue mobilization due to the after effect of flood affected areas in Kerala in last year.
+However, this tax can not be levied for more than 2 years.
+The intention behind this step is the revenue mobilization due to the aftereffect of flood-affected areas in Kerala in last year.

 GST Implication on Inter and Intra-state